ibm-cloud-docs/watsonxdata/prov_wxd.md

 - Ability to pause and resume Presto engine.
 - Ability to provision, unprovision, pause and resume Spark engine.
 - Ability to connect to an {{site.data.keyword.Bluemix_notm}}-provided Cloud Object Storage (COS) bucket and provide credentials to your own COS or S3 bucket.
-- Ability to delete Presto, Spark, Milvus, and connections to your own bucket.
+- Ability to delete Presto, Spark, Milvus, and connect to your own bucket.

 ### Limitations
 {: #limitations-lite}